lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 └─$ php serialize.php
 Tzo5OiJIYWNrYWRlbXkiOjE6e3M6MTU6IgBIYWNrYWRlbXkAY2FsbCI7czoyMjoiR2l2ZU1lRmxhZ1ByZXR0eVBsZWFzZSI7fQ==
 ````
-I then used that base64 string in the s parameter and got the flag.
+Then used that base64 string in the s parameter and got the flag.

-## (Server Side Request) Forgery 101, 102 and 103
+## Server Side Request Forgery 101, 102 and 103

 This website allows you to send some commands like ping and such.
-But you can also use a less well-known protocol called file and obtain file located on the server and it will not be interpretated.
+But you can also use any other protocol and obtain file located on the server and it will not be interpretated.
 Let's take a look at the config file of the API:

 ![Server Side Request Forgery 101](/will-hack-for-coffee/assets/images/nsec2022/ssrf101.png)